fanggadewangga/Tangkis/README.md

 -   SMS Manager

 ### Note
 The `rpl-xml` branch differs from `psi`, especially the features developed and the technologies used.
 The `rpl-xml` provides less features (no reporting & consultation), developed with XML for the UI, and Firebase for the data storing.
-The `rpl-xml` branch contains the software documentation links on the `README` file.
+The `rpl-xml` branch contains the **software documentations** link on the `README` file.